Key takeaways

 Groovy addresses the trust problem with AI assistants: most require sending your data to external servers.
 Groovy runs entirely locally, using your existing authenticated sessions (Google, LinkedIn, etc.) to take action without exposing credentials.

-The coordination model is WhatsApp-native: message Groovy from your phone, and it executes on your desktop.
+The coordination model is messaging-native: message Groovy from your phone via WhatsApp or Telegram (or use the web dashboard), and it executes on your desktop.
 "Schedule the next team sync" or "Analyze Q4 reports" triggers local automation.
+You can bring your own WhatsApp number or use a Groovy-provided one (via Kapso).

 Key Differentiators